 Already on Medicare

-If you, your spouse, or your dependents are already enrolled in Part A but not Part B when you first enroll in one of the retiree insurance plans, apply for Part B at least three months before your retirement effective date.
+If you, your spouse, or your dependents are already enrolled in Medicare Part A but not Part B when you first enroll in one of the retiree insurance plans, apply for Part B at least three months before your retirement effective date.
 Visit the Social Security Administration website to learn more and to sign up for Part B or call them toll-free at 800-772-1213.
-Then tell ORS your Medicare number and effective dates for parts A and B.
+Then tell ORS the individual's Medicare number and effective dates for parts A and B.

 If you, your spouse, or your dependents are already enrolled in Medicare parts A and B when you first enroll in one of the retiree insurance plans, you're already half done.